How to Financially Prepare for a Baby in 9 Months

 - The hospital bill.
 Even with the best insurance, you’re looking at a substantial bill just for having the baby.

-In addition to these big one-time expenses, you’ll have a lot of future ongoing costs, including increased insurance and health care costs.
+In addition to these big one-time expenses, you’ll have a lot of ongoing costs, including increased insurance and health care costs.
 Oh, and if both parents are working, you’ll need to plan for child care.

 Month 3: Build your emergency fund